 Hosted by comedian, writer and talk radio show host Brian Copeland, the event will honor individuals and organizations that have demonstrated outstanding achievement in philanthropy, the arts and locally-owned business.
 Live jazz music will be performed by the Tammy Hall Trio, featuring Bay Area-based artist Tammy L. Hall (piano, vocals), Ruth Davies (bass) and Ruth Price (drums).

-Among the honorees are Benard Simelton, president of the Alabama Chapter of the NAACP; Perman Hardy, community leader of Alabama’s “get-out-the-vote;” Kimberly Bryant, founder and CEO of Black Girls CODE; Sara Agah Franti, co-founder of Do It For The Love and wife of internationally recognized musician Michael Franti; Jay and Kathryn Cahill, representing two generations of CEO leadership in building affordable housing at Cahill Contractors; and Susan Howell, owner of a fine art gallery that has resided in the Fillmore district for 34 years.
+This year’s group of distinguished honorees includes Benard Simelton, president of the Alabama Chapter of the NAACP; Perman Hardy, community leader of Alabama’s “get-out-the-vote;” Kimberly Bryant, founder and CEO of Black Girls CODE; internationally recognized musician Michael Franti and his wife Sara Agah Franti, co-founders of the wish-granting nonprofit Do It For The Love; Jay and Kathryn Cahill, representing two generations of CEO leadership in building affordable housing at Cahill Contractors; Willie and Mary Ratcliff, publishers of the SF Bay View National Black Newspaper; and Susan Howell, a Fillmore area small business owner for 34 years.